gmg2719/QXDM-Logs-Search/README.md

 Though script will do the job for all messages but text which may not be useful for testers, not suggested for search

-However, testers can learn or get info for more than 300 messages, diplayed for users to choose from
+However, testers can learn or get info for more than 300 messages, displayed for users to choose from

 Info specific to QXDM is not shown in this repository